I think a valid comparison can be made between asking guests to remove their shoes and asking them not to smoke for three reasons.

 The real issue is the inconvenience caused.
 Smoking will bring into the house smells that are not appreciated by the host and may result in cigarette ash getting into the carpet or furniture.
 A non-smoking host will not appreciate this.
 Likewise, the host will be inconvenienced by guests keeping their shoes on.
 Carpets and floors may be soiled or damaged.

-3. There is a possiblity that the guest's comfort may be impinged by either being asked not to smoke or to remove her shoes.
+3. There is a possibility that the guest's comfort may be impinged by either being asked not to smoke or to remove her shoes.

 If guests cannot smoke indoors, they will either have to suffer the craving or go outside in the cold to smoke.

-Guests might also be embarassed at being asked to follow a 'house rule.'
+Guests might also be embarrassed at being asked to follow a 'house rule.'
 They might feel like they are being treated like children.

 However, it is most likely that guests will not be at all bothered and will respect that the host behaves a certain way, whether in not smoking or not wearing shoes in the house.